-The Personalized Alternate Assessment Portfolio (PAAP) is an assessment that provides academic achievement reporting for our students with the most significant cognitive disabilities.
-As of the 2014-15 school year, the PAAP will only be used to assess science.
-It is Maine’s alternate state assessment to the Maine Educational Assessment for Science.
-Tasks are available to teachers throughout a five month window to provide multiple opportunities for science instruction to be embedded into students' daily work.
+The Personalized Alternate Assessment Portfolio (PAAP) is Maine's alternate state assessment to the Maine Educational Assessment for Science that provides academic reporting for our students with the most significant cognitive disabilities.
+Tasks are available to teachers throughout a five-month window to provide multiple opportunities for science instruction to be embedded into students' daily work.

 Students taking the PAAP provide evidence of their proficiency through completion of Alternate Grade Level Expectations (AGLEs) that are aligned to the science standards on which their grade-level peers are measured.
 Levels of progression are available and measured through eight Levels of Complexity (LoCs) for each AGLE.

 Registration begins December 1, 2017 and closes March 1, 2018.